Skip to main content

 Do I need a CPP for a domestic extension?

 Yes.
-Under CDM 2015, every construction project needs a Construction Phase Plan — including domestic extensions, loft conversions, and kitchen refits.
+Under CDM 2015, every construction project needs a Construction Phase Plan.
+That includes domestic extensions, loft conversions, and kitchen refurbishment work, so this is a legal requirement rather than an optional extra.
 The good news is that for domestic projects where you're the only contractor, you don't need a 20-page document.
-Our Lightweight CPP wizard creates a professional 1–2 page plan in under 5 minutes.
+Our Lightweight CPP wizard creates a professional 1-2 page plan in under 5 minutes.

 What's the difference between a CPP and RAMS?